wbcomdesigns/buddypress-member-blog/README.txt

 == Changelog ==
+= 2.2.0 =
+* Enhancement: Added filter for category management.
+* Fix: Resolved group pagination issue with BB platform.
+* Fix: Fixed pagination redirecting to 404 on the group page.
+* Update: Changed descriptions for clarity.
+* Fix: Ensured admins do not need approval to publish posts.
+* Update: Improved pagination spacing for better UI.
+* Fix: Corrected published blog count issue.
+* Enhancement: Managed UI within the blog tab for a smoother experience.

 = 2.1.1 =
 * Fix: (#242)Fixed issue on tab Translation
 * Fix: (#238)Fixed fatal error on the client site